kvasdopil/ui-gen/README.md

 - 🖱️ **Clickable Prompts**: Click any prompt in the history to view its corresponding LLM output
 - 🗑️ **Delete History Entries**: Delete conversation points from history; deleting the last entry removes the entire screen
 - 📊 **Output History**: Browse through all generated UI outputs by selecting different prompts from the history
+- 📋 **Clone Screens**: Clone a screen at any point in its conversation history, creating a new screen with full history up to that point, ready to drag and continue from that state
 - 🎯 **Multiple Screens**: Create and manage multiple UI screens simultaneously
 - ➕ **New Screen Creation**: Click anywhere on empty space to create a new screen at that location
 - 📍 **Positioned Screens**: Each screen is positioned absolutely at its creation location